gluobe/memegen-webapp/README.md

 ![](images/PHPApplicationScreenshot.png?raw=true)

 ### What? ###

-* This application folder houses the Gluo PHP Meme Generator.
+* This application folder houses the Gluo PHP Meme Generator which is used as an example application in other workshops.

-### Where? ###
-#### Folders ####
-* `meme-generator` houses the python app to create memes through the bash commandline.
-It is used in the backend to create memes by the PHP application's web interface.
-It also contains the meme templates and created memes in `meme-generator/templates` and `meme-generator/memes` respectively.
-* `site-files` houses the website's files.
-Bootstrap framework, images, css, fonts, jquery and js.

-#### Files ####
-* `config.php` is the file where a student can change the save locations for meme files and meme data and change the site color.
-* `functions.php` contains all used functions by the other smaller php files in this dir.
-It contains the most logic and is the proxy to access the database or filesystem.
-* `index.php` is the site itself and contains jquery and ajax logic to update the site dynamically.
+* The whole point of the application is that its config.php can be switched at will and the application will behave differently dynamically.
+    * Changing `$remoteData` from false to true, means it will no longer use its local MongoDB and choose DynamoDB.
+    * Changing `$remoteFiles` from false to true, means it will use S3 in addition to storing images locally.
+    * Changing `$siteColorBlue` from false to true, means the site color changes for when multiple instances with the same application are running.